<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 Ultimate STAR Method guide

 Having worked with over 5000+ hiring managers from Chick-fil-A to Uber, we’ve put together this ultimate interview guide.
-Specifically, we’ll take a deep dive into Behavioral Questions, and why the STAR Method is the key to acing them.
+Specifically, we’ll take a deep dive into behavioral questions and interview questions and answers, and why the STAR Method is the key to achieving them.

 Types of interview questions

-Before digging deeper into what the STAR Method is and how it works, it is important to understand the different types of interview questions that are commonly asked.
-Two of the most popular types of interview questions are situational interview questions and behavioral interview questions
+Before digging deeper into the STAR Method and its application, it's important to understand the different types of interview questions that are commonly asked.
+Two of the most popular types of interview questions are situational interview questions and common behavioral interview questions.

 Situational interview questions are questions that place an interviewee in a hypothetical situation.
 These types of questions aim to help interviewers understand how you would react in a particular situation, even if you’ve never experienced it before.
 One such example would be the question, “You’ve made a mistake that no one else noticed.
 What would you do in such a situation?”

-These situational-based questions can be helpful for managers when interviewing applicants who have no prior experience in the industry that they’re seeking a job in.
+These situational-based questions, such as customer service interview questions, can be helpful for managers when interviewing applicants who have no prior experience.
 These are also considered to be future-oriented situations that interviewers anticipate you may face, should you be offered this role.

 At the core of behavioral questions, your interviewers are asking you to tell them a story.
 Through this recount, interviewers are trying to better understand how you think and approach different situations.
 Most importantly, they are trying to assess if they can potentially work with you, and decide if you are a good fit in the company culture.
 An example of a behavioral interview question would be “Describe a situation when you had to work with someone whom you disliked as a person?”